DrazenDodik/models/research/deeplab/README.md

 You can now run the step on valohai with `vh exec run train --adhoc`
 * You'll notice the `metadata` tab of an execution activate.
 Choose step on the x-axis and loss to the y-axis to see the values develop over time.
 * You can also see the metrics (and parameters) on the "Executions" table by clicking the "Show Columns" button and enabling the metrics you want to see.

+:arrow_right: Read more about collecting metadata with Valohai at https://docs.valohai.com/executions/metadata/

+The `valohai.yaml` also contains an example pipeline that chains the two steps together.

+:arrow_right: Read more about pipelines here https://docs.valohai.com/core-concepts/pipelines/

 # DeepLab: Deep Labelling for Semantic Image Segmentation